Skip to main content

 Apps to manage electronic prescriptions

 You can manage your electronic prescriptions through a mobile app.
-Your local pharmacy may have their own app which can help you more easily manage your electronic prescription tokens.
+Your local pharmacy may have its own app which can help you more easily manage your electronic prescription tokens.
 Please speak to your pharmacist for more information or see the list of mobile apps conformant for ePrescribing.

 What is an Active Script List (ASL)?